 Living in the DRC as an expat

-As Africa's second-largest country, the DR Congo boasts an area greater than France, Germany, Norway, Spain and Sweden combined.
+As Africa's second-largest country, the DR Congo boasts an area greater than France, Germany, Norway, Spain, and Sweden combined.
 A simple glance at a map does not do justice to the DRC's diversity of environments, natural resources and cultures.
-The DRC is famous for its mineral wealth, from cobalt and copper to diamonds and gold.
-The mining sector is the economy's biggest attraction to foreign investors, while the growing job market allows expats to find work in a range of sectors from finance to tech.
+The Congo's biodiversity encapsulates jungles, savanna grasslands, mountains, volcanoes, and Africa's Great Lakes region in the east of the country.

 Still, one of the main concerns for foreigners moving to the Congo is safety.
-Although its civil war ended in 2003, the country continues to struggle with political and economic insecurity.
+Although its civil war ended in 2003, the country struggles with political and economic insecurity.
 A tumultuous history and a diversity of over 250 ethnic groups have unfortunately left the country at the epicentre of ethnic conflicts in the Great Lakes region for decades.
-Conflict and violence are prevalent in eastern provinces, while security should not be taken lightly when living in Kinshasa either.
-The UN maintains a strong peacekeeping presence in conflict-ridden areas, and humanitarian aid work is another key sector in which expats work.
-That said, the DRC is rich in culture, and many new arrivals feel welcome here.
+Conflict and violence are prevalent in eastern provinces, and security should not be taken lightly when living in Kinshasa.

 Cost of living in the DRC

-Expat families and children in the DRC
+Healthcare and Medical Insurance in the DRC

-Given numerous safety and infrastructural barriers, expats contemplating a move to the Democratic Republic of the Congo should consider their options carefully, particularly if relocating with a family.
 Congo's public education system is underfunded and understaffed.
 Local schools typically are not a viable option, while international schools are limited in number and capacity.
 Expat parents will need to ensure they apply well in advance to secure a spot for their children.

-Climate in the DRC
+Climate and weather in the DRC

 Fast facts

-Population: About 108 million
+Population: Over 109 million

 Capital city: Kinshasa